Planetary Science Decadal Survey

 The Planetary Science Decadal Survey is a serial publication of the United States National Research Council produced for NASA and other United States Government Agencies such as the National Science Foundation.
 The documents identify key questions facing planetary science and outlines recommendations for space and ground-based exploration ten years into the future.
 Missions to gather data to answer these big questions are described and prioritized, where appropriate.
 Similar decadal surveys cover astronomy and astrophysics, earth science, and heliophysics.

-As of 2022 there have been three "Decadals", one published in 2002 for the decade from 2003 to 2013, one in 2011 for 2013 to 2022, and one in 2022 for 2023 to 2032.
-The survey for 2023 to 2032 was released on April 19th, 2022.
+As of 2022 there have been three "Decadals", one published in April 2002 for the decade from 2003 to 2013, one published on March 7, 2011 for the decade from 2013 to 2022, and one published on April 19, 2022 for the decade from 2023 to 2032.